Johnonyango/Pizza-place/README.md

    <tr>
        <td>Submit</td>
        <td>Output message</td>
-       <td>Dear John Onyango of email "..." from "...", we have received your message!.</td>
+       <td>Dear John Onyango of email " j.yayah7@gmail.com" from "Kampala", we have received your message and will get back shortly!.</td>
    </tr>

 </table>